ethereumvd/conways-game-of-life/readme.md

 # Conway's Game of Life

-A Demonstration of the famous Conway's game of life using raylib library
+A Demonstration of the famous John Conway's game of life using raylib library